alanjones2/streamlit-chart-varieties/article.md

 More specifically the charts that we want to create are:

-_Line chart_: The line chart should track both currencies over the period and show two seperate lines of different colours for each currency.
+_Line chart_: The line chart should track both currencies over the period and show two seperate lines of different colours, one for each currency.

 _Bar chart_: the bar chart should be a grouped bar chart that tracks the two currencies over the period.
 The bars should be vertical and grouped such that the pair of currencies are shown next to each other in each month.
-The bar for each curreny should be coloured differently.
+The bar for each currency should be coloured differently.

 _Scatter chart_: The scatter chart should show the relationship between the closing prices of each currency and in addition show include a trendline to indicate the linearity (or otherwise) of that relationship.